ventoji/fynance-site/README.md

   Fynance site
 </h1>

-Fynance site built using Gatsby and using the hello-world boilerplate template. _to check out [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/) for more collections_
+Fynance site built using Gatsby and using the hello-world boilerplate template. _To check out [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/) for seeing more collections_

 ##  Quick start